trieunh10-portfolio/Analyzing-Discount-Impact-On-Profit-Project/README.md

 - The West also has the highest profit, with an average discount of 15.34%.
 The Central region has the highest average discount at 16.54%, but its profit ranks third out of four regions.
 - In the sub-categories, furniture has the highest average discount at 17.4%, but some products, such as tables, bookcases, and supplies, show significant losses.
 ## Insights
 - High discount levels can help increase revenue, but not always result in profit.
-Many products have high revenue but still incur losses
+Many products have high revenue but still incur losses.
-- The optimal discount range to maintain profitability is between 10% and 20%
+- The optimal discount range to maintain profitability is between 10% and 20%.
 - Control the discount policy for each Sub-Category.
-For example, limiting the discount on products in the Furniture group, because even a discount of around 10% can easily lead to negative profits
+For example, limiting the discount on products in the Furniture group, because even a discount of around 10% can easily lead to negative profits.
-- The Central region shows a high average discount level but has a low profit margin; therefore, sales policies should be adjusted based on regional performance
+- The Central region shows a high average discount level but has a low profit margin; therefore, sales policies should be adjusted based on regional performance.